You can get in trouble when you treat relationships as tools.

 It’s an illness caused by a mindset.

-That doesn’t mean it’s “in your mind” or that it doesn’t exist.
-It’s real.
-Very real.
+That doesn’t mean it’s “in your mind” or it doesn’t exist.
+Psychosomatic illnesses are real.

-Psychosomatic illnesses consist of an infinity of different troubles rolled up and consolidated under one, tidy label.
+They consist of practically an infinity of different troubles rolled up and consolidated under one tidy label.

 Examples: Smoking because you’re stressed out.
 Overeating because you’re stressed out.
 Grinding your teeth because you’ve gotten used to doing that.
-Regurgitating your food and playing with it the area that ranges from your esophagus to your mouth because you’re bored, thereby causing damage to the structures over time.
-Making light scratches and cuts in your wrist because you’re bored.
+Regurgitating your food and playing with it in the area that ranges from your esophagus to your mouth because you’re bored, thereby causing damage to the structures over time—making light scratches and cuts in your wrist because you’re bored.

 The list can go on.